Skip Navigation

 Language Arts / Reading

-• Easy Grammar is used to teach capitalization, punctuation, dictionary usage, sentence combining, and grammar concepts
+• Wonders Language Arts Curriculum -capitalization, punctuation, dictionary usage, sentence combining and grammar concepts

 • Read grade-level text with fluency and comprehension, silently and aloud

-• Read a variety of text types such as fiction, nonfiction, folktales and poetry;
+• Read a variety of text types such as fiction, nonfiction, folktales and poetry

 • Write, publish and present poetry at Poetry Coffee House